Landlord Tenant Issues During the COVID Pandemic & Eviction Moratorium

 The Division also oversees the Human Services Advisory Council, which serves as the County's comprehensive human services planning entity.
 The staff is responsible for the development and distribution of Support Grant Applications, proposal review, fund allocations, appeals processes, quarterly reporting, vouchering and monitoring of funded programs.

-For more than twenty-five years, the Middlesex County Board of Chosen Freeholders have provided funding to the County’s various social service agencies that serve our County’s most vulnerable residents: the poor, the homeless, the disabled, immigrants, and other special populations.
+For more than twenty-five years, the Middlesex County Board of County Commissioners have provided funding to the County’s various social service agencies that serve our County’s most vulnerable residents: the poor, the homeless, the disabled, immigrants, and other special populations.
 For at the past five years, the Freeholders have allocated just over $900,000 each year in these County Freeholder Support Grants.

 The County Freeholders Support Grant Process is administered by the staff of the County Office of Human Services, who utilize the membership of the Middlesex County Human Services Advisory Council (HSAC) to devise the annual application process, review the applications, and make funding recommendations to the Freeholders.
 After the Freeholders approve the annual County Budget, including these support grants, County staff prepare the contracts, and conduct the fiscal and programmatic monitoring.